stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 ichor formed a large, spreading pool; but its stench was half overshadowed by that newer and stranger stench, here more pungent than at any other point along our route.
-Only when we had come very close to the sprawling obstructions could we trace that second, unexplainable foetor to any immediate source&mdash;and the instant we did so Danforth, remembering certain very vivid sculptures of the Old Ones&rsquo; history in the Permian age 150 million years ago, gave vent to a nerve-tortured cry which echoed hysterically through that vaulted and archaic passage with the evil palimpsest carvings.
+Only when we had come very close to the sprawling obstructions could we trace that second, unexplainable foetor to any immediate source--and the instant we did so Danforth, remembering certain very vivid sculptures of the Old Ones' history in the Permian age 150 million years ago, gave vent to a nerve-tortured cry which echoed hysterically through that vaulted and archaic passage with the evil palimpsest carvings.

-  I came only just short of echoing his cry myself; for I had seen those primal sculptures, too, and had shudderingly admired the way the nameless artist had suggested that hideous slime-coating found on certain incomplete and prostrate Old Ones&mdash;those whom the frightful shoggoths had characteristically slain and sucked to a ghastly headlessness in the great war of re-subjugation.
+  I came only just short of echoing his cry myself; for I had seen those primal sculptures, too, and had shudderingly admired the way the nameless artist had suggested that hideous slime-coating found on certain incomplete and prostrate Old Ones--those whom the frightful shoggoths had characteristically slain and sucked to a ghastly headlessness in the great war of re-subjugation.
 They were infamous, nightmare sculptures even when telling of age-old, bygone things; for shoggoths and their work ought not to be seen by human beings or portrayed by any beings.
 The mad author of the   Necronomicon   had nervously tried to swear that none had been bred on this planet, and that only drugged dreamers had ever conceived them.
-Formless protoplasm able to mock and reflect all forms and organs and processes&mdash;viscous agglutinations of bubbling cells&mdash;rubbery fifteen-foot spheroids infinitely plastic and ductile&mdash;slaves of suggestion, builders of cities&mdash;more and more sullen, more and more intelligent, more and more amphibious, more and more imitative&mdash;Great God!
+Formless protoplasm able to mock and reflect all forms and organs and processes--viscous agglutinations of bubbling cells--rubbery fifteen-foot spheroids infinitely plastic and ductile--slaves of suggestion, builders of cities--more and more sullen, more and more intelligent, more and more amphibious, more and more imitative--Great God!
 What madness made even those blasphemous Old Ones willing to use and to carve such things?

-  And now, when Danforth and I saw the freshly glistening and reflectively iridescent black slime which clung thickly to those headless bodies and stank obscenely with that new unknown odour whose cause only a diseased fancy could envisage&mdash;clung to those bodies and sparkled less voluminously on a smooth part of the accursedly re-sculptured wall   in a series of grouped dots  &mdash;we understood the quality of cosmic fear to its uttermost depths.
-It was not fear of those four missing others&mdash;for all too well did we suspect they would do no harm again.
+  And now, when Danforth and I saw the freshly glistening and reflectively iridescent black slime which clung thickly to those headless bodies and stank obscenely with that new unknown odour whose cause only a diseased fancy could envisage--clung to those bodies and sparkled less voluminously on a smooth part of the accursedly re-sculptured wall   in a series of grouped dots  --we understood the quality of cosmic fear to its uttermost depths.
+It was not fear of those four missing others--for all too well did we suspect they would do no harm again.
 Poor devils!
 After all, they were not evil things of their kind.
 They were the men of another age and another order of being.
-Nature had played a hellish jest on them&mdash;as it will on any others that human madness, callousness, or cruelty may hereafter drag up in that hideously dead or sleeping polar waste&mdash;and this was their tragic homecoming.
+Nature had played a hellish jest on them--as it will on any others that human madness, callousness, or cruelty may hereafter drag up in that hideously dead or sleeping polar waste--and this was their tragic homecoming.

-  They had not been even savages&mdash;for what indeed had they done?
-That awful awakening in the cold of an unknown epoch&mdash;perhaps an attack by the furry, frantically barking quadrupeds, and a dazed defence against them and the equally frantic white simians with the queer wrappings and paraphernalia&nbsp;.&nbsp;.&nbsp;. poor Lake, poor Gedney&nbsp;.&nbsp;.&nbsp;. and poor Old Ones!
-Scientists to the last&mdash;what had they done that we would not have done in their place?
+  They had not been even savages--for what indeed had they done?
+That awful awakening in the cold of an unknown epoch--perhaps an attack by the furry, frantically barking quadrupeds, and a dazed defence against them and the equally frantic white simians with the queer wrappings and paraphernalia . . . poor Lake, poor Gedney . . . and poor Old Ones!
+Scientists to the last--what had they done that we would not have done in their place?
 God, what intelligence and persistence!
 What a facing of the incredible, just as those carven kinsmen and forbears had faced things only a little less incredible!
-Radiates, vegetables, monstrosities, star-spawn&mdash;whatever they had been, they were men!
+Radiates, vegetables, monstrosities, star-spawn--whatever they had been, they were men!

   They had crossed the icy peaks on whose templed slopes they had once worshipped and roamed among the tree-ferns.
 They had found their dead city brooding under its curse, and had read its carven latter days as we had done.
-They had tried to reach their living fellows in fabled depths of blackness they had never seen&mdash;and what had they found?
-All this flashed in unison through the thoughts of Danforth and me as we looked from those headless, slime-coated shapes to the loathsome palimpsest sculptures and the diabolical dot-groups of fresh slime on the wall beside them&mdash;looked and understood what must have triumphed and survived down there in the Cyclopean water-city of that nighted, penguin-fringed abyss, whence even now a sinister curling mist had begun to belch pallidly as if in answer to Danforth&rsquo;s hysterical scream.
+They had tried to reach their living fellows in fabled depths of blackness they had never seen--and what had they found?
+All this flashed in unison through the thoughts of Danforth and me as we looked from those headless, slime-coated shapes to the loathsome palimpsest sculptures and the diabolical dot-groups of fresh slime on the wall beside them--looked and understood what must have triumphed and survived down there in the Cyclopean water-city of that nighted, penguin-fringed abyss, whence even now a sinister curling mist had begun to belch pallidly as if in answer to Danforth's hysterical scream.

   The shock of recognising that monstrous slime and headlessness had frozen us into mute, motionless statues, and it is only through later conversations that we have learned of the complete identity of our thoughts at that moment.
 It seemed aeons that we stood there, but actually it could not have been more than ten or fifteen seconds.
-That hateful, pallid mist curled forward as if veritably driven by some remoter advancing bulk&mdash;and then came a sound which upset much of what we had just decided, and in so doing broke the spell and enabled us to run like mad past squawking, confused penguins over our former trail back to the city, along ice-sunken megalithic corridors to the great open circle, and up that archaic spiral ramp in a frenzied automatic plunge for the sane outer air and light of day.
+That hateful, pallid mist curled forward as if veritably driven by some remoter advancing bulk--and then came a sound which upset much of what we had just decided, and in so doing broke the spell and enabled us to run like mad past squawking, confused penguins over our former trail back to the city, along ice-sunken megalithic corridors to the great open circle, and up that archaic spiral ramp in a frenzied automatic plunge for the sane outer air and light of day.

-  The new sound, as I have intimated, upset much that we had decided; because it was what poor Lake&rsquo;s dissection had led us to attribute to those we had just judged dead.
+  The new sound, as I have intimated, upset much that we had decided; because it was what poor Lake's dissection had led us to attribute to those we had just judged dead.
 It was, Danforth later told me, precisely what he had caught in infinitely muffled form when at that spot beyond the alley-corner above the glacial level; and it certainly had a shocking resemblance to the wind-pipings we had both heard around the lofty mountain caves.
-At the risk of seeming puerile I will add another thing, too; if only because of the surprising way Danforth&rsquo;s impression chimed with mine.
+At the risk of seeming puerile I will add another thing, too; if only because of the surprising way Danforth's impression chimed with mine.
 Of course common reading is what prepared us both to make the interpretation, though Danforth has hinted at queer notions about unsuspected and forbidden sources to which Poe may have had access when writing his   Arthur Gordon Pym   a century ago.
-It will be remembered that in that fantastic tale there is a word of unknown but terrible and prodigious significance connected with the antarctic and screamed eternally by the gigantic, spectrally snowy birds of that malign region&rsquo;s core.   &ldquo;Tekeli-li!
-Tekeli-li!&rdquo;   That, I may admit, is exactly what we thought we heard conveyed by that sudden sound behind the advancing white mist&mdash;that insidious musical piping over a singularly wide range.
+It will be remembered that in that fantastic tale there is a word of unknown but terrible and prodigious significance connected with the antarctic and screamed eternally by the gigantic, spectrally snowy birds of that malign region's core.
+"Tekeli-li!
+Tekeli-li! "   That, I may admit, is exactly what we thought we heard conveyed by that sudden sound behind the advancing white mist--that insidious musical piping over a singularly wide range.

   We were in full flight before three notes or syllables had been uttered, though we knew that the swiftness of the Old Ones would enable any scream-roused and pursuing survivor